MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-core-service-overview.md

 $ExecutionTime - Execution Ends -------------------------------------------"
 ```

-3. When adding a new script, you must select and approve it.
+5. When adding a new script, you must select and approve it.
 The approval state changes from *Waiting for approval* to *Approved*.
 Once approved, right-click a single device or device collection, and select **Run script**.

-5. On the script page of the Run Script wizard, choose your script from the list (Microsoft Defender Core service enforcement in our example).
+6. On the script page of the Run Script wizard, choose your script from the list (Microsoft Defender Core service enforcement in our example).
 Only approved scripts are displayed.
 Select Next and complete the wizard.

 ### Use Group Policy Editor to update Group Policy for Microsoft Defender Core service

 1. Download the latest Microsoft Defender Group Policy Administrative Templates from [here](https://github.com/YongRhee-MSFT/Microsoft-Defender-Antivirus-Group-Policy-Administrative-Templates).

-1. Set up the Domain Controller [Central Repository](/troubleshoot/windows-client/group-policy/create-and-manage-central-store)
+2. Set up the Domain Controller [Central Repository](/troubleshoot/windows-client/group-policy/create-and-manage-central-store).

 > [!NOTE]
 > Copy the .admx, and separately the .adml to the En-US folder.
 Start, GPMC.msc (e.g. Domain Controller or ) or GPEdit.msc

-Computer Configuration -> Administrative Templates -> Windows Components -> Microsoft Defender Antivirus
+3. Go to **Computer Configuration** -> **Administrative Templates** -> **Windows Components** -> **Microsoft Defender Antivirus**

 - Turn on ECS integration for Defender core service
   ```md